devisephp/documentation/source/docs/9-menus.md

 Implementing menus is simple even in more complex scenarios.

-First, we need to add the menu variable to the template or layout that you want the menu to be available on.
+First, they need to add the menu variable to the template or layout that you want the menu to be available on.
 If the menu is something like a main menu you probably want to add it to your layout file so you don't have to add it to _every_ template, right?
 But if it's a menu that only appears on one template then just add it to that single template.
-Here's how we do that:
+Here's how they do that:

 1. Head to Templates
-1. Click edit on the template that we want to add a variable to
+1. Click edit on the template that they want to add a variable to
 1. Click 'Add new variable'
 1. Give it a variable name of whatever you want.
 For example: ```mainNavigation``` (no dollar sign needed sir/ma'am)
 1. Give it a class path of ```Devise\Menus\MenusRepository```